Bunholi/eDNA_eRNA_meta/README.md

 ### Scripts

 All the figures were generated using functions from packages described below.
+Additional graphical features were added in illustrator.

 ## METHODOLOGICAL INFORMATION